-As of June 27, 2010 we had no outstanding borrowings on the Revolver and \$2.4 million in outstanding letters of credit resulting in net availability of \$22.6 million.
-We were in compliance with the covenants contained in the Revolver as of June 27, 2010.
+As of September 26, 2010 we had no outstanding borrowings on the Revolver and \$2.3 million in outstanding letters of credit resulting in net availability of \$22.7 million.
+We were in compliance with the covenants contained in the Revolver as of September 26, 2010.

 Prior to May 19, 2010, we had a revolving credit facility with KeyBank, as administrative agent and lender, in the aggregate principal amount of \$60.0 million, which was secured by the assets of the Company and its subsidiaries.
 This Second Credit Facility was entered into on March 3, 2010 and was comprised of (i) \$35.0 million term loan facility and (ii) \$25.0 million revolving line of credit.
-Bank of America, N.A., was syndication agent and lender, and KeyBanc Capital Markets and Banc of America acted as co-lead arrangers and book runners.
-All loans under the credit facility had an interest rate equal to a base rate defined as a fluctuating rate per annum equal to the higher of (a) the Federal Funds Rate plus 0.5% and (b) the rate of interest in effect for such day as publicly announced from time to time by KeyBank as its "prime rate" plus a margin for the term loans of 2.0% to 4.5% and a margin of 0.5% to 4.25% on the revolving line of credit.
+Bank of America, N.A., was syndication agent and lender, and KeyBanc Capital Markets and Banc of America Securities LLC, acted as co-lead arrangers and book runners.
 All rates were subject to a LIBOR floor of 2.75% and a "prime rate" floor of 5.25%.
 On May 19, 2010 the outstanding balance of \$54.5 million was paid in full.
 As a result of the refinance, we recorded an interest charge of approximately \$1.7 million in the second quarter of 2010 relating to the write-off of previously deferred financing costs.

 Prior to March 3, 2010, we had a credit facility of \$85.0 million with KeyBank, as administrative agent.
 This First Credit Facility provided for (i) two term loans consisting of a first lien term note of \$50.0 million and a second lien term note of \$10.0 million and (ii) a first lien \$25.0 million revolving line of credit.
 The First Credit Facility was secured by the assets of the Company and its subsidiaries.
+KeyBank held the revolving line of credit and the second lien term note.
+Field Point III, Ltd. and SPF CDO I, Ltd., both affiliates of Silverpoint, held the first lien term note.